swengzju/Breasifer/index.md

 ## Discussion

 ## Final remarks

+I want to thank all the people at Insight and the fellow fellows for giving me tremendous help in this project.
+I also want to thank iSono Health and CTO Dr. Shadi Saberi for giving me the opportunity to work on this interesting and challenging problem.
+I really learned a lot during my journey at Insight.

 Reference:
 [1] Cheng, Jie-Zhi, et al. "Computer-Aided diagnosis with deep learning architecture: applications to breast lesions in us images and pulmonary nodules in CT scans."
 Scientific reports 6 (2016).